knative/docs/docs/serving/webhook-customizations.md

 ## Exclude Namespaces from Webhook

-Certain situations may come up that require bypassing the Knative Webhook in a cluster for specific namespaces.
 A namespace can use the label `webhooks.knative.dev/exclude` to bypass the Knative Webhook.

 ``` yaml
 apiVersion: v1